npauley/polaris-catalog-search-urls/README.md

 ## How to Use

-Add the Apache mod_rewrite rules (apache-mod_rewrite-rules.txt) to your Apache config or to an [.htaccess](http://httpd.apache.org/docs/current/howto/htaccess.html) file. *This is to be added to an Apache-based website (e.g. main library site), NOT the Polaris OPAC server (which uses IIS).*
+Add the Apache mod_rewrite rules (apache-mod_rewrite-rules.txt) to your Apache config or to an [.htaccess](http://httpd.apache.org/docs/current/howto/htaccess.html) file. *This is to be added to an Apache-based website (e.g. main library site), NOT the Polaris OPAC server (which uses IIS web server).*

 ## Search URL Patterns